 With this type of large-scale investment and emphasis on original content, the saturation of entertainment seems like an inevitability.
 The options with just Netflix alone are already overwhelming.

-In May of 2017 the company released a plethora of high-profile shows: Sense8, Master of None, Unbreakable Kimmy Schmidt, The Keepers,

-along with comedy specials from Tracy Morgan, Sarah Silverman, and Hasan Minhaj.
+In May of 2017 the company released a plethora of high-profile shows: Sense8, Master of None, Unbreakable Kimmy Schmidt, The Keepers, and House of Cards along with comedy specials from Tracy Morgan, Sarah Silverman, and Hasan Minhaj.
 In June, the network followed with another slate of shows that included Orange Is The New Black and the fantastic new show G.L.O.W.

 With all of this content available at the same time it can be challenging to stay current with television.
 Unlike a typical network schedule, entire seasons are now available at once.
 While they can be watched at a leisurely pace, the social media-driven urgency of Must See TV is no longer a single night, but a rush to keep up with the Joneses and binge the most popular shows as quickly as possible.

 Major corporations like Disney are not the only companies to enter the market.
 Unlike any other aspect of modern entertainment, the Internet provides the opportunity for entrepreneurship.
 The market allows for investment from big names in entertainment like Kevin Hart.
 The superstar comedian launched the Laugh Out Loud app in August.
 The app includes scripted and unscripted comedy and the entire Def Jam series.

 Smaller apps like VRV can deliver shows with a devoted following like My Brother, My Brother and Me to a targeted audience and grow their brand with similar product.
 These apps also have the potential to focus on diverse multicultural audiences that have been shunned by network television and grow quality content.

 This will continue as the number of options grows.
 Another factor that will enter the equation is that most people will only subscribe to a limited number of apps.
 The combined cost of signing up for different apps to watch Disney, Netflix, ESPN, Laugh Out Loud, and Amazon Prime in addition to other regular options such as network television and premium channels like HBO or Showtime is likely to have a negative effect on the marketplace.